Singular reduction of Dirac structures: Proper actions and orbit type manifolds

 The section $\ip{X}\rho$ is $G$-invariant if and only if $X$ is $G$-invariant.
 We will use this in the proof of many of the following propositions and lemmas.

 In the following, we will make use of the codistribution $\V^\circ_G$ defined as the span of the $G$-invariant sections of $\V^\circ$:

 for all $x\in M$.

-This codistribution is in fact spanned by the exterior derivative of all $G$-invariant functions on $M$, as states the following Lemma. \begin{lemma} The codistribution $\V^\circ_G$ can be described as follows: for each $m\in M$ we have
+This codistribution is in fact spanned by the exterior derivative of all $G$-invariant functions on $M$, as stated in the following lemma. \begin{lemma} The codistribution $\V^\circ_G$ can be described as follows: for each $m\in M$ we have

 \end{lemma} \begin{proof} We use the identity $\left((T_mGm)^{\ann}\right)^{G_m}=\erz\{\dr f(m)\mid f\in C^\infty(M)^G\}$ (see \cite{OrRa04}, Theorem 2.5.10), where is the pointwise annihilator of the tangent space $T _mGm $ to the orbit $Gm $.
 We show